 Administration Fee.
-Pursuant to an Administrative Services Agreement, DIMA provides most administrative services to the Fund.
-For all services provided under the Administrative Services Agreement, the Fund pays the Advisor an annual fee ("Administration Fee") of 0.097% of the Fund's average daily net assets, computed and accrued daily and payable monthly.
-For the six months ended October 31, 2023, the Administration Fee was as follows:
+Pursuant to an Administrative Services Agreement, DIMA provides most administrative services to DWS Government & Agency Securities Portfolio and DWS Tax-Exempt Portfolio.
+For all services provided under the Administrative Services Agreement, each of these two Funds pays the Advisor an annual fee ("Administration Fee") of 0.097% of each of these two Funds' average daily net assets, computed and accrued daily and payable monthly.
+For the six months ended October 31, 2023, the Administration Fee for each fund was as follows: